-Advances under our 2017 credit facility and certain property-level mortgage debt bear interest at a variable rate.
-Our consolidated variable rate borrowings totaled $1.8 billion at December 31, 2020.
-In addition, we could increase the amount of our outstanding variable rate debt in the future, in part by borrowing additional amounts under our 2017 credit facility.
-Borrowings under our revolving credit facility and term loans bore interest at the adjusted term SOFR plus 10 basis points, and the applicable spreads of 85 basis points, 95 basis points, and 100 basis points, respectively, at December 31, 2020.
-As of December 31, 2020, borrowings under our term loans and junior subordinated deferrable interest debentures totaled $1.5 billion and $100.0 million, respectively.
+Advances under our 2021 credit facility and certain property-level mortgage debt bear interest at a variable rate.
+Our consolidated variable rate borrowings totaled $0.8 billion as of December 31, 2021.
+In addition, we could increase the amount of our outstanding variable rate debt in the future, in part by borrowing additional amounts under our 2021 credit facility.
+Borrowings under our revolving credit facility and term loans bore interest at the adjusted term SOFR plus 10 basis points, and the applicable spreads of 85 basis points, 95 basis points, and 100 basis points, respectively, as of December 31, 2021.
+As of December 31, 2021, borrowings under our term loans and junior subordinated deferrable interest debentures totaled $1.3 billion and $100.0 million, respectively.
 We may incur indebtedness in the future that also bears interest at a variable rate or may be required to refinance our debt at higher rates.
-At December 31, 2020, a hypothetical 100 basis point increase in interest rates across each of our variable interest rate instruments, including our variable rate debt and preferred equity investments which mitigate our exposure to interest rate changes, would increase our net annual interest costs by $14.0 million and would increase our share of joint venture annual interest costs by $20.6 million.
+As of December 31, 2021, a hypothetical 100 basis point increase in interest rates across each of our variable interest rate instruments, including our variable rate debt and preferred equity investments which mitigate our exposure to interest rate changes, would increase our net annual interest costs by $4.8 million and would increase our share of joint venture annual interest costs by $13.8 million.
 Our joint ventures may also incur variable rate debt and face similar risks.
 Accordingly, increases in interest rates could adversely affect our results of operations and financial conditions and our ability to continue to pay dividends and distributions to security holders.

-The planned phasing out of LIBOR after 2021 may affect our financial results.
+The planned phasing out of LIBOR may affect our financial results.

 The chief executive of the United Kingdom Financial Conduct Authority ("FCA"), which regulates LIBOR, has announced that the FCA intends to stop compelling banks to submit rates for the calculation of certain LIBOR after 2021.
-In November 2020, ICE Benchmark Administration, the administrator of LIBOR, with the support of the Federal Reserve Board and the FCA, announced plans to extend the publication of certain USD LIBOR settings until June 30, 2023 after which LIBOR reference rates will cease to be provided.
+In March 2021, ICE Benchmark Administration, the administrator of LIBOR, with the support of the Federal Reserve Board and the FCA, announced plans to extend the publication of certain USD LIBOR settings until June 30, 2023 after which LIBOR reference rates will cease to be provided.
 It is not possible to predict the effect of these changes or the establishment of alternative reference rates.

 Failure to hedge effectively against interest rate changes may adversely affect results of operations.

 The interest rate hedge instruments we use to manage some of our exposure to interest rate volatility involve risk and counterparties may fail to perform under these arrangements.
-In addition, these arrangements may not be effective in reducing our exposure to interest rate changes and when existing interest rate hedges terminate, we may incur increased costs in putting in place further interest rate hedges.
+In addition, these arrangements may not be effective in reducing our exposure to interest rate changes.
+When existing interest rate hedges terminate, we may incur increased costs in putting in place further interest rate hedges.
 Failure to hedge effectively against interest rate changes may adversely affect our results of operations.

 Increases in our leverage could adversely affect our stock price.

 Our organizational documents do not contain any limitation on the amount of indebtedness we may incur.
 We consider many factors when making decisions regarding the incurrence of indebtedness, such as the purchase price of properties to be acquired with debt financing, the estimated market value of our properties and the ability of particular properties and our business as a whole to generate cash flow to cover expected debt service.
 Any changes that increase our leverage could be viewed negatively by investors and could have a material effect on our financial condition, results of operations, cash flows, the trading price of our securities and our ability to pay dividends and distributions to security holders.

 A downgrade in our credit ratings could materially adversely affect our business and financial condition.